 Preparing Japanese tea

-In Japan, tea preparation is a meticulous art, revealing even the most subtle flavors of the tea leaves.
-Traditional infusion methods such as senchado, using a yuzamashi to cool the water to the right temperature and a kyusu teapot or shiboridashi to infuse the leaves in the ideal amount of water, illustrate the attention paid to every detail.
+In Japan, tea preparation is a meticulous art that brings out even the most subtle flavors of the tea leaves.
+Traditional brewing methods, which involve using a yuzamashi to cool the water to the right temperature and a kyusu teapot or shiboridashi to brew the leaves in the ideal amount of water, illustrate the attention paid to every detail.

 Gyokuro set